-- Tools to provide screening will be consistent across the state and include the Application for Services (MSC 415F), the "Learning Needs" Screening (DHS 421), the DHS 7823A and DHS 7823B, and the Oregon Gain-SS (administered by contracted MH/A&D staff):
+- Tools to provide screening will be consistent across the state and include the Application for Services (DHS 415F), the "Learning Needs" Screening (DHS 421), the DHS 7823A and DHS 7823B, and the Oregon Gain-SS (administered by contracted MH/A&D staff):

-Learning Disability Screening: By using a nationally verified DHS 421, staff will determine which clients would benefit from a referral for diagnostic testing.
+- - Learning Disability Screening: By using a nationally verified DHS 421, staff will determine which applicants would benefit from a referral for diagnostic testing.
 Results of the testing will identify whether or not specific learning disabilities are present and assist case managers and job developers to assure that accommodations are provided at the agency services level, on the job, in the educational setting and included in case plans;

-DV Screening: The Department of Human Services (DHS) will continue to make DV screening and safety planning a top priority for TANF applicants and applicants for other programs.
+- - DV Screening: The Department of Human Services (DHS) will continue to make DV screening and safety planning a top priority for TANF applicants and applicants for other programs.
 Questions on the application help to identify domestic violence issues.
 The Safety Assessment (DHS 7802) is an additional optional-use screening tool that can be used to identify safety concerns related to domestic violence.
 Follow up by offering Temporary Assistance for Domestic Violence Survivors (TA-DVS) and/or a referral to a domestic violence service provider for safety planning when domestic violence is identified;

-Physical Health Screening: Questions on the application and the DHS 7823A are used to identify physical health issues that will potentially impact employability.
+- - Physical Health Screening: Questions on the application and the DHS 7823A are used to identify physical health issues that will potentially impact employability.
 Review any verifications that may be available at the initial interview; following up after the interview using formal screening tools and requesting information from physician reports if more verification is needed;

 - - Alcohol & Drug Screening (A&D) and Mental Health Screening: Although the DHS 7823A includes questions related to A&D and MH issues, the Oregon Gain-SS is the official tool used to screen for A&D/MH;

-Family Stability Issues/Family Supports and Connections: The application and DHS 7823A and DHS 7823B are used to screen for family stability issues.
+- - Family Stability Issues/Family Supports and Connections: The application and DHS 7823A and DHS 7823B are used to screen for family stability issues.
 If a referral is indicated, complete the Family Support Connections Referral Staffing Form (DHS 235) and follow branch protocols for referral.

-strengths and criminal history, as well as identifying and addressing factors that contributed to previous job losses:
+- The labor market test should include looking at previous job history, employment skills and strengths and criminal history, as well as identifying and addressing factors that contributed to previous job losses:

-The evaluation can include information from the WAGE screen and other screening tools, such as the DHS 7823 and DHS 7823B forms;
+- -The evaluation can include information from the WAGE screen and other screening tools, such as the DHS 7823 and DHS 7823B forms;

-Work skills inventories performed by contractors during Pre-TANF may be used as a tool to identify employment strengths and skills.
+- - Work skills inventories performed by contractors during Pre-TANF may be used as a tool to identify employment strengths and skills.

 - Job search, preparation to seek or obtain employment, improving skills in finding employment, or completing for employment (i.e., job interviews) are activities that can be included in the Labor Market Test: